agmsb/gke-nginx-netpol/README.md

 kubectl apply -f ingress.yaml
 ```

+## Create Network Policy
-Run the `kubectl` command below to create the network policy that will only allow traffic to our `hello-app` pods with the label `app=nginx-ingress`.
+Run the `kubectl` command below to create the network policy that will only allow traffic to our `hello-app` from pods with the label `app.kubernetes.io/name: ingress-nginx` and from a namespace with the label `app.kubernetes.io/name: ingress-nginx`.
 ```
 kubectl apply -f netpol.yaml
 ```

+## Test Network Policy with Nginx Ingress Controller
 Run the below command and you should have your nginx ingress public IP.
 This typically takes a few minutes, so run the command again if the IP address is still being allocated.
 ```
 kubectl get service nginx-ingress-controller -o jsonpath='{.status.loadBalancer.ingress[0].ip}'